|

 This is a photo tour of Liliuokalani Gardens in Hilo, Hawaii located on Banyon drive next to Coconut Island.
-We, like many others in Hilo, drive to the park most every day to walk around the beautiful and tranquil 34 acre Japanese garden.
+We love to walk around the beautiful and tranquil 24.67 acre Japanese garden.
 The ornamental gardens are named for Queen Liliuokalani, a Hawaiian monarch, and dedicated to the many Japanese immigrants living in Hilo.
 The garden was created in the early 1900's and is said to be the largest Edo style garden outside of Japan.
 The garden is planned around the Waihonu Pond with bridges, pagodas, and stone lanterns lining walking paths.
 Trees, flowering bushes, bamboo glades, and acres of green grass fill the park.
 A traditional Japanese tea house stands in the middle of the park.

 Every day the park is different; some days bright and sunny, other days there is warm rain and sometimes rainbows hang in the sky.
-In my opinion, this park is one of the most beautiful places on earth and after I walk through it I come away feeling happiness and peace.
+In my opinion, this park is one of the most beautiful places on earth and after I walk through it I come away feeling happy and peaceful.

 Looking back you can see the ponds on one side and Hilo Bay on the other side of the path.